 After intermission, the orchestra performed Albert Rousell’s Baccus and Ariane Suite No.2 (1930).
 This is an evocative work with lush tuttis, rich flourishes, and virtuosic passages.
 It is sometimes cinematic and provides ample opportunity for featuring sections and soloists of the orchestra.
 Special mention of Chase McClung on Piccolo for the chromatic fireworks.

 Paul Hindemith’s Symphonic Metamorphosis of Themes by Carl Maria von Weber (1943) closed out the program with its glimmering, lavish, magnificent soundscapes.
 Many consider this work Hindemith’s magnum opus, and its popularity since its 1944 premiere justifies that notion.
 The work celebrates melodies from von Weber, who is credited with developing German opera around the turn of the 19th century.
 Like today’s accompanying works, this piece featured soloists and orchestra sections.
 The work evolved to the breathtaking celebrated finale of the fourth movement, “March.”

 The Orchestra Now

 Zachary Schwartzman, Resident Conductor

 For tickets and information for The Orchestra Now’s next concert at Carnegie Hall on October 29, click HERE.

-Readers may also enjoy our reviews of the American Symphony at Carnegie Hall. the American Classical Orchestra, Maestro Kent Tritle and Musica Sacra at the Cathedral of St. John the Divine, and Madama Butterfly at the Met.
+Readers may also enjoy our reviews of the American Symphony at Carnegie Hall.
+The American Classical Orchestra, Maestro Kent Tritle and Musica Sacra at the Cathedral of St. John the Divine, and Madama Butterfly by the Metropolitan Opera.